Full quantum theory of nonequilibrium phonon condensation and phase transition: Model and rate equations

 where

 The calculation of the above rate equation can be greatly simplified if we decompose the triple summations proportional to $\chi$ by the following rule:

 It is easy to check that only the last two summations in the last line of Eq.~\eqref{sm:summations} contribute to the $\dot\rho_{n_l,n_l}$ and the first two summations are identically zero.
-After some manipulation of algebra, we can the find expression of Eq.~\eqref{sm:rhodot} to be the following,
+After some manipulation of algebra, we find the expression of Eq.~\eqref{sm:rhodot} to be the following:

+where we have dropped the indices on the bath particle number $\bar{n}_s$ for notational convenience.
 Using the dynamics of the state Eq.~\eqref{sm:rhondot}, we obtain the rate equation as the following:

 To simplify the rate equation $\langle \dot n_l\rangle$, we apply the following identity:

 and rewrite the rate equation as follows: